 A manufacturing analysis is the portion of a strategic plan that focuses on all the processes and materials related to manufacturing.
 A situation analysis is a major focus of the manufacturing analysis, serving as an in-depth look at the physical layout of the facility.
 The goal of situation analysis is to ensure that the technology and strategy you plan to implement are feasible in the physical space of your facility.

-Gerry has over 40 years of engineering, maintenance and operations experience in the food manufacturing industry.
+Gerry has more than 42 years of engineering, maintenance and operations experience in the food manufacturing industry.
 His responsibilities include organizing and directing process design, packaging, and automation requirements for food and beverage manufacturing facilities.
 Gerry oversees initial development of critical project criteria and budgets, food safety, technical requirements of equipment, proper execution of construction documents, equipment installation and commissioning.
 Gerry has project managed process engineering for Rich Products, Starbucks, Best Foods, H-E-B, Johnsonville Sausage, Nestle, and Pinnacle Foods among others.

 Strategic planning for food processors series

 The food and beverage industry has become all about consumer demand and meeting preferences for tastes, specialty ingredients and preparations (such as non-GMO, Kosher, and gluten-free), flexible packaging, and convenient serving sizes.
 Take the coffee industry for example: one customer wants a special blend in a light roast with a medium grind.
 Another customer wants a different blend in a dark roast with a fine grind.
 You can do the math and see the exponential impact of the options.
 Every variation creates a unique SKU for the coffee producer.

 Strategic planning series